Did You Know...? Adult dogs have 42 teeth and cats have 30 teeth.

 How Periodontal Disease Develops

 Bacteria-filled plaque forms on your pet's teeth within 30 minutes of eating.
 Plaque persists if not brushed off daily.
-This bacteria causes bad breath, infection and the potentially more serious health problems.
+This bacteria causes bad breath, infection, and potentially more serious health problems.

 Without at-home and professional dental care, the plaque hardens into tartar within 24 hours.